jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton-ejb/README.md

 Undeploy the Archive
 --------------------

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started both of the JBoss Servers as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive: